 I’d let her know that her life will be filled with joy again.
 She’ll stop counting the months since she lost her love.
 I’d tell her that her life stretches before her with new purpose.
 Although it’s not the life she planned all those years ago, but that God has seen her future and it is beautiful.
 That there are people who’ll understand that hole in her heart.
 That the hole will be filled with different types of love and it will continue to beat because her life goes on.
 That the path is lit with God’s light, so it’s easier to navigate.

-And when she hears of a friend or an acquaintance becoming a widow that she’ll step forward and give her words of hope that she WILL smile and live again because God has a plan for her life and He is beside you…always.
+And when she hears of a friend or an acquaintance becoming a widow that she’ll step forward and give her words of hope that she WILL smile and live again because God has a plan for her life.